MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/email2-csp.md

 Supported operations are Get, Add, Replace, and Delete.

 <a href="" id="serverdeleteaction"></a>**SERVERDELETEACTION**
 Optional.
 Character string that specifies how message is deleted on server.
-Value options:
+Value options are:

--   1 - delete message on the server
+- 1 - Delete message on the server.
--   2 - keep the message on the server (delete to the Trash folder).
+- 2 - Keep the message on the server (delete to the Trash folder).

 Any other value results in default action, which depends on the transport.